 - Adjustable amplitude is programmable for optimum separations

-- Selectable vertical and horizontal tapping promotes sharp fraction separation
+- Selectable vertical and horizontal tapping for best fraction separation

 Special Sieves Enhance Performance